chebread/blog/README.md

 - [License](#license)

 ## Features
-- Custom Go SSG: The site is not built with off-the-shelf frameworks like Hugo or Jekyll.
-The entire build logic—from parsing Markdown files to rendering HTML—is handled by a custom Go application.
+- **Custom Go SSG**: The site is not built with off-the-shelf frameworks like Hugo or Jekyll.
+The entire build logic—from parsing Markdown files to rendering HTML—is handled by a custom Go.

-- Markdown-Based Content: All posts and pages are written in Markdown with YAML front matter for metadata.
+- **Markdown-Based Content**: All posts and pages are written in Markdown with YAML front matter for metadata.

-- Build-Time Syntax Highlighting: Code blocks are highlighted at build time using the pure-Go Chroma library, ensuring fast page loads with no client-side JavaScript dependency for styling.
+- **Build-Time Syntax Highlighting**: Code blocks are highlighted at build time using the pure-Go Chroma library, ensuring fast page loads with no client-side JavaScript dependency for styling.

-- Frontend Tooling: The project uses pnpm to manage a modern frontend pipeline featuring Sass for advanced styling and esbuild for fast TypeScript bundling and minification.
+- **Frontend Tooling**: The project uses pnpm to manage a modern frontend pipeline featuring Sass for advanced styling and esbuild for fast TypeScript bundling and minification.

-- Automated CI/CD Pipeline: The build and deployment process is fully automated with GitHub Actions.
-Pushing a specially formatted Git tag (post/...) triggers the workflow, which builds the site and deploys it to GitHub Pages.
+- **Automated CI/CD Pipeline**: The build and deployment process is fully automated with GitHub Actions.
+Pushing a specially formatted Git tag triggers the workflow, which builds the site and deploys it to GitHub Pages.

 ## Tech Stack
-- Static Site Generator: Go
+- **Static Site Generator (SSG)**: Go
-- Content: Markdown with YAML Front Matter parsed with Goldmark
+- **Content**: Markdown with YAML Front Matter parsed with Goldmark
-- Styling: SCSS compiled with Dart Sass
+- **Styling**: SCSS compiled with Dart Sass
-- JavaScript: TypeScript (bundled with esbuild)
+- **JavaScript**: TypeScript (bundled with esbuild)
-- Package Manager: pnpm
+- **Package Manager**: pnpm
-- Deployment: GitHub Actions
+- **Deployment**: GitHub Actions

 ## How to Run
 ### 1. Install Dependencies